Dk-GiT81/Dk-GiT81/README.md

 🚀 Passionately delving into craft captivating digital experiences and developing the Skill set.

-🌱 Actively seeking collaborations on open-source projects & I aim to learn and contribute to meaningful initiatives.
+🌱 Actively seeking collaborations on projects &
+   I aim to learn and contribute to meaningful initiatives.

 🔗 LinkedIn: https://www.linkedin.com/in/darshan-kakad-687a012a6